 I would also want to know if my physician will be the one performing the procedures (especially for IVF).
-Many centers batch their cycles, so that the procedures all fall during the week and avoid the weekend.
-While this may sound attractive, these centers typically rotate physicians so that whoever is on call will do your important procedures.
-At Texas Fertility Center, we custom tailor each patient’s schedule to ensure that your physician will be there for all of your important procedures.
+When you compare fertility center know this.
+Many centers rotate physicians so that whoever is on call will do your procedures.
+At Texas Fertility Center, we custom-tailor each patient’s schedule to ensure your physician will be there for all of your important procedures.

 Ask as many questions as you can before scheduling your first appointment.
 At Texas Fertility Center, when you schedule your first appointment you will speak to a nurse who will answer all of the questions that you may have.
-Once you are an established patient, you will have an assigned nurse who is familiar with your case so you can have a direct point of contact at the office.
+Once you are a patient, you will have a nurse who will be your direct point of contact.

 Not all fertility centers are created equal.
 You have the ability to choose who you want to work with to have the family you always dreamed of.
 Texas Fertility Center works very closely with our patients to make sure that patient satisfaction continues to be our top priority.
 Contact us to learn more.